Visyond/website-hugo/site/content/landings/sharing.md

     title: 'Manage access to your spreadsheet, down to the cell level'
   - descr: >-
       In Visyond each cell stores multiple inputs from different people.
-No need to duplicate files when sharing, and spend hours comparing different versions or tracking down changes.
+No need to duplicate files when sharing and spend hours comparing different versions or tracking down changes.
 Finally, a single source of truth.
     featureImg: /img/illusrtation 1-2.png
     linkDescr: ''